WINTON GROUP Ltd Sells 5,644 Shares of American Equity Investment Life Holding (NYSE:AEL)

 Wall Street Analyst Weigh In

 Several brokerages have recently issued reports on AEL.
-Keefe, Bruyette & Woods lifted their price target on American Equity Investment Life from $55.00 to $56.00 and gave the company a “market perform” rating in a research note on Friday.
-StockNews.com initiated coverage on American Equity Investment Life in a research report on Friday.
-They set a “hold” rating on the stock.
+StockNews.com initiated coverage on American Equity Investment Life in a research note on Friday.
+They issued a “hold” rating on the stock.
+Keefe, Bruyette & Woods boosted their price objective on American Equity Investment Life from $55.00 to $56.00 and gave the stock a “market perform” rating in a research report on Friday.
 Eight research analysts have rated the stock with a hold rating, According to MarketBeat, the stock presently has a consensus rating of “Hold” and an average target price of $49.71.

 American Equity Investment Life Company Profile